-On behalf of our Governing Board and all the qualified, caring and dedicated staff in each of our schools, programs and facilities, I thank you for the opportunity to educate and nurture your student.
-We look forward to working together with you to make your student's year a success.
+On behalf of our elected District Governing Board and all the qualified, caring and dedicated staff in each of our schools, programs and facilities, I want to thank you for the opportunity to educate and nurture your learner.
+We are here to support you and your learner, and we look forward to working with you to ensure the success of your child.
+Please know that we feel honored to do so.